troyhill/fireHydro/docs/README.md

 Updates planned for fireHydro include the following:

-* Access historic water surface data archived [here](https://sofia.usgs.gov/eden/models/watersurfacemod_download.php) and [here](https://sofia.usgs.gov/eden/models/watersurfacemod_download_1990s.php).
-These data are presently accessible only to fireHydro users on the SFNRC's internal network (or to external users who manually download the data).
-This feature would provide equal access to data for all users.

 * Treatment of burn histories will become more accurate and flexible.
-Burn histories are currently hard-coded and manually updated.
-Additionally, full calendar years are used rather than years relative to the queried date, leading to inaccurate categorization.
-This will transition to a single, dated burn history file that queries based on burn date.
+Burn histories currently use full calendar/water years rather than expressing time relative to the queried date, leading to somewhat inaccurate categorization.
+To more accurately incorporate burn history, the burn history inputs may transition to a single, dated burn history file that queries based on burn date.

 If you're interested in contributing to these or other improvements, email Troy_Hill at nps.gov.